Ragazoor/typed-future/README.md

 ## 🧰 Why this library?

-`Task[E, A]` is a lightweight monad built on top of `scala.concurrent.Future`, but with a type parameter for the error.
+`Task[E, A]` is a lightweight monad built on top of `scala.concurrent.Future`, but with a type parameter for the error channel.
 The advantage of this is that if a function return a `Task[DomainException, Int]` it can only fail with an error which is a subtype of `DomainException` (or a fatal exception).

 `Task` can also be used interchangeably with the `Future` monad and has the same performance.